FRCDashboard/FRCDashboard/README.md

 # FRC Dashboard

-FRC Dashboard is an extendable, web-browser-based dashboard for FIRST Robotics Competition (FRC).
+FRC Dashboard is an extendable, fully customizable, web-based dashboard for FIRST Robotics Competition (FRC).

 __Contributions are VERY welcome!
 Please feel free to open a pull request or issue with improvements or a new feature.__